 If you think your info has been compromised, here’s how to protect yourself.

-If your SSN was exposed…call one of the credit bureaus – Experian, TransUnion or Equifax – and ask them to put a fraud alert on your account.
-(Like a game of telephone, the one you call will tell the others.)
-This alert shows future lenders that you’re on the lookout for potential identity fraud.
-So they should be careful before approving new loans or credit card applications in your name.
-Setting up an alert also gives you free access to your credit report.
+Send up a red flag.
+Ask one of the credit bureaus (hint: Experian, TransUnion, or Equifax) to put a fraud alert on your account.
+The one you call will tell the others.
+And the alert will tell all future lenders that you’re on the lookout for potential identity fraud.
+So they should be extra careful before approving new loans or credit cards in your name.
+Plus, setting up an alert gives you free access to your credit report.
 If you see something, say something.

-If your passwords were exposed...retire ‘yourpetsname123’ as your go-to.
+Retire ‘yourpetsname123’ as your go-to.
 It had to happen sometime.
 While you’re at it, switch up the answers to any site security questions.
 Because honesty can be a bad policy here.
-Things like your mom’s maiden name or an old street address can be Googled or found on social media.
-Pro tip: To really throw hackers off, use wrong, hard-to-guess answers (the kind with random characters and numbers).
-Just don’t forget what you wrote later.
+Things like your birthday, mom’s maiden name or an old street address can be Googled or found on social media.
+Pro tip: to really throw hackers off, use wrong, hard-to-guess answers (the kind with random characters and numbers).
+Just don’t forget them yourself.

 Turn on multi-factor authentication.
 Aka the setting that requires an extra verification code to log in.
 So even if a scammer knows your password, they won’t be able to get past the extra hurdle into your account.

 Keep a close eye on your bank statements.
 And jump on any sketchy activity.
 Banks have protections in place to refund fraudulent charges, if you tell them ASAP.

 Be wary of those ads.
 And make sure you’re buying from the company you think you’re buying from.
 In 2021, a nearly half of people who lost money on social media reported purchasing things from phony ads.
 A big red flag?
 They ask for cryptocurrency as payment, which doesn’t have the fraud protections your credit card has.